June 17, 2015

 Table of Contents

 Hepatitis is an inflammation, or swelling, of the liver.
 Alcohol, drugs (including street drugs, over-the-counter medications, and prescription medications), poisons, and several viruses can all cause hepatitis.
-Viral hepatitis is the term used for any virus that causes inflammation of the liver.
+Viral hepatitis is the term used for any inflammation of the liver caused by a virus.

 Signs of hepatitis include: